-- Be able to understand the different approaches used in the study of Politics
+1. understand the different approaches used in the study of Politics

-- Be able to understand the basic logic of the research process
+2. understand the basic logic of the research process

-- Be familiar with several themes central to political research
+3. be familiar with several themes central to political research

-- Have improved their ability to identify and use evidence, including basic statistical techniques
+4. have improved their ability to identify and use evidence, including basic statistical techniques

 5. choose among a wide range of approaches to develop their own methods to explore substantive research questions in the fields of politics and international relations

 Back to top

 - ECTS credits are recognised throughout the EU and allow you to transfer credit easily from one university to another.

 - The named convenor is the convenor for the current academic session.